 Moira.

 She reached Fionn.
 His face turned up to her, relief breaking through the blankness.
+"Come help me with the hides," she said.
+Quiet.
+Just to him.
+Her fingers closed around his small ones.
+His body loosened.

 Fionn followed.
 His free hand brushed his shirt, checking the stains, maybe, or just needing something to hold.
-He glanced back once—toward the sleds, the formations, the hunters—then forward again.
+He glanced back once, toward the sleds, the formations, the hunters, then forward again.
 Following his mother.

 They disappeared into the paths between buildings.
 Gone.
+Torven stood at the crowd's edge.
+Alone.

 While she led their son away.

-The world came back slowly: sound first, the noise of distribution and complaint and bargaining.
+The world came back slowly.
+Sound first, the noise of distribution and complaint and bargaining.
 Then color, the dirt and grey and dried blood.
-Then cold—he'd been standing too long, hadn't he?
+Then cold.
+He'd been standing too long, hadn't he?

-The crowd surged toward the sleds.
-Distribution starting.
-Voices rising.
+The crowd surged toward the sleds, distribution starting, voices rising.
 Someone shouting about portions, about fairness, about not enough.

 He should find them.
-Moira had Fionn now—safe, away from this.
+Moira had Fionn now, safe, away from this.

 Instead, he watched.